DailyDreaming/test/wdl.rst

 How to Run a WDL file in Toil
 -----------------------------
 Recommended best practice when running wdl files is to first use the Broad's wdltool for syntax validation and generating the needed json input file.
-Full documentation can be found on the repository_, and a precompiled jar binary can be downloaded here: wdltool_.
+Full documentation can be found on the repository_, and a precompiled jar binary can be downloaded here: wdltool_ (this requires java7_).

 That means two steps.
 First, make sure your wdl file is valid and devoid of syntax errors by running: